xlacroixx/refind/readme.md

     <h2 align="center">Rosé Pine for rEFInd</h2>
 </p>

+> [!NOTE]
+> Work-in-progress.
+>
+> Currently the theme is all innatural plastic, real hair and a bit of bad vibes
+> for the clashy antagonist

 <p align="center">All natural pine, faux fur and a bit of soho vibes for the classy minimalist</p>

 <p align="center">